 The Proposal to Resolve the Loan Charge

-We, a group of independent tax professionals, are proposing a solution to the problem of historic disguised remuneration (DR) schemes that have caused HMRC to pursue hundreds of thousands of contractors and freelancers for outstanding taxes believed to be due.
+The Loan Charge has given HMRC the ability to pursue hundreds of thousands of contractors and freelancers for outstanding taxes believed to be due thereunder, or the threat thereof.
+Because affected taxpayers cannot afford to pay these sums, the situation between HMRC and affected taxpayers has reached an impasse – a view which is supported by evidence from the Low Incomes Tax Reform Group (LITRG).
 While we support efforts to tackle promoters of tax avoidance schemes, and the need for a longer-term solution to the growing problem of mass-marketed schemes being used in future, we have yet to see any successful attempt to resolve this particular problem.

 We therefore believe that it would be pointless for HMRC to continue pursuing these individuals for the taxes believed to be due from them.
 Not only would it cause yet further hardship and misery for those affected, but the current deadlock between HMRC and affected individuals, and HMRC’s continued pursuit of them, would only continue to generate negative publicity for both HMRC and the Government, particularly in light of recent Freedom of Information Act (FOIA) disclosures.
 Clearly, this is neither in HMRC’s nor the Government’s interests, and for the Government and HMRC to continue along this path is self-defeating and unsustainable.

-The proposed settlement opportunity would not be intended for individuals who knowingly took a risk with a tax avoidance scheme, but for contractors and freelancers – gig economy workers – many of whom were either inadvertently dragged into these schemes or who were inadequately advised of the risks.
+Our proposed settlement opportunity would not be intended for individuals who knowingly took a risk with a tax avoidance scheme, but for contractors and freelancers – gig economy workers – many of whom were either inadvertently dragged into these schemes or who were inadequately advised of the risks.
 These people are now facing unaffordable and often life-changing tax bills.
 We do not think the Government or HMRC could possibly have intended for the tax system to penalise this group of people so heavily.
 These people are the lifeblood of our economy, and many of them have also missed out on Coronavirus Job Retention Scheme (CJRS) and Self- Employed Income Support Scheme (SEISS) support.

 The vast majority of those affected by the Loan Charge took and followed professional advice.
 Surveys have shown that the main motivation for contractors was not to seek to avoid tax, but rather to avoid the danger of being deemed to be “inside IR35” and the lack of clarity about how to structure freelance work.
 Unsatisfactory legislation has thus played a key role in the whole Loan Charge debacle and it now needs Government intervention to resolve this, not only to end the nightmare faced by thousands of families who cannot pay the sums being demanded, but also for HMRC, for whom the cost of, and resources involved in, implementing and defending the Loan Charge has been significant, with relatively little gain in terms of revenues.